 Goat Approved Indicators

-It is anticipated that goat approved goat indicators will be available for purchase through the the Canadian Cattle Identification Agency’s (CCIA) webstore and toll-free Call Centre Order Desk at 1-877-909-2333, and from licensed CCIA dealers.
-To find dealers in your area, contact the CCIA.
+Pre-approved goat indicators are available for purchase through the the Canadian Cattle Identification Agency’s (CCIA) webstore and toll-free Call Centre Order Desk at 1-877-909-2333.

 Applying Goat Indicators